Diagnosing and treating Attention-Deficit/Hyperactivity Disorder (ADHD or ADD), Burnaby, BC

 Session 8 Preventing ADHD Relapse and setting future goals

-Following this eight week outline together we cover all major areas of concern that commonly are found with ADHD.
+Following this outline together we cover all major areas of concern that commonly are found with ADHD.
 As I mentioned above, we also fine tune the program to address your specific deficits and strengths that we identified during the assessment process, making success much more likely.
 Individuals are then able to use appropriate self-help tools with confidence and the knowledge and experience they need to make the most of them.

-After this initial program ADHD clients sometimes see me on a monthly basis, or quarterly, for “check ups” and to address problems with relapse.
+After this initial program ADHD clients sometimes see me on a monthly or quarterly basis, for “check ups” and to address problems with relapse.

 For those who with the help of their primary medical provider decide to take medication to deal with this disorder I provide ongoing neuro-cognitive assessments that help monitor the effects of the medication.
 Research has found that for those diagnosed with Attention Deficit Hyperactivity Disorder (ADHD or ADD) a combination of medication, psychoeducation and behavioural training is the most effective path.